 The 2017 Advanced Nuclear Summit and Showcase

-This year, we'll highlight the enormous benefits that advanced nuclear commercialization can offer the U.S. With some help from Washington, our advanced nuclear industry can deliver substantial economic growth and competitiveness, job creation, and global leadership for America on issues like security and climate change.
+Third Way's second annual Advanced Nuclear Summit will highlight the enormous benefits that advanced nuclear commercialization can offer the U.S. With some help from Washington, our advanced nuclear industry can deliver substantial economic growth and competitiveness, job creation, and global leadership for America on issues like security and climate change.

 We'll explore these unique opportunities with domestic and international leaders in industry, government, and foreign affairs.